When ideals properly extend the class of Arbault sets: Ideal version of Arbault sets and certain observations in respect of the family for ideals in

 \begin{corollary} Every $F_\sigma$ $\iAR$-set is an $\NN$-set. \end{corollary}

-{\textbf{Acknowledgement:}} The first author as PI and the second author as RA are thankful to SERB(DST) for the CRG project (No. CRG/2022/000264) during the tenure of which this work has been done.\\
+{\textbf{Acknowledgement:}} \ The first author acknowledges financial support from DST \\(SERB) through the CRG project (CRG/2022/000264) and the MATRICS project (MTR/2022/000111), the second author acknowledges support from DST(INSPIRE) through the Faculty Fellowship (DST/INSPIRE/04/2024/004079), during the tenure of which this work was undertaken.\\